sealavi/Alavi-et-al.-A-quantitative-framework-for-identifying-patterns-of-route-use-in-animal-movement-data/README.md

 # Alavi et al. A quantitative framework for identifying patterns of route use in animal movement data
 This repository contains r code related to Alavi et al. A quantitative framework for identifying patterns of route-use in animal movement data.
 Frontiers

-The r code in this repository will eventually be updated, streamlined and packaged for ease of use.
+The r code in this repository will be updated, streamlined and packaged for ease of use.

  Original movement data are hosted on [Movebank](https://www.movebank.org/) (Processed data: Movebank ID 1120749252; Unprocessed data: Movebank ID 468460067)